VP, Strategic Science Initiatives

-Debby Moskovits joined The Field Museum staff as a research assistant right after graduate school, in 1985.
-Next she worked with the public side of the Museum, developing exhibitions on ecology, evolution, and conservation, and renovating the Museum’s animal halls.
-In 1994, while the Museum was celebrating its centennial, Debby launched a new effort.
+In 1994, while the Museum was celebrating its centennial, Moskovits launched a new effort.
 She organized a unit to translate the Museum’s rigorous science into immediate action for conservation, cultural understanding, and the well-being of people living in and around biologically rich areas.
-The Museum’s efforts led to important results, including establishment of vast protected landscapes in the most diverse regions of the planet, lasting collaborations with indigenous communities, and strong partnerships for conservation in Chicago’s vibrant metropolis.
+The unit’s efforts led to significant results, including establishment of vast protected landscapes in the most diverse regions of the planet, lasting collaborations with indigenous communities, and strong partnerships for conservation in Chicago’s vibrant metropolis.
 The Museum now embraces conservation and quality of life in its mission, and the unit has blossomed into the Museum’s Keller Science Action Center.

 Dr. Moskovits received her B.A. with high honors from Princeton University and her Ph.D. in Biology from The University of Chicago.
 Her dissertation was on the ecology and behavior of tortoises in Amazonian Brazil.
 She has worked for more than forty years in ecology and conservation, primarily in the tropics.